intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

 sudo docker exec -it spark-local cat /ppml/trusted-big-data-ml/test-orca-data-sgx.log | egrep -a "INFO data|Stopping" -A10
 ```

-The result should contain the content look like:
+The result should contain the content look like this:

 >INFO data collected: [        timestamp value
 >